learnbyexample

 Regex syntax and features vary between implementations.

-learnbyexample@programming.devOPto Linux@lemmy.ml•Learn GNU sed with hundreds of examples and exercisesEnglish2·2 months agoThanks a lot for the feedback :)
+Linux@lemmy.ml•Learn GNU sed with hundreds of examples and exercisesEnglish

-learnbyexample@programming.devOPto Linux@lemmy.ml•I wrote an ebook on GNU awk with hundreds of examples and exercisesEnglish0·3 months agoWell, if you are comfortable with Python scripts, there’s not much reason to switch to
+0·8 months agoWell, if you are comfortable with Python scripts, there’s not much reason to switch to

-will give you just the second column (no need to write a script when a simple one-liner will do).
+awk.
+Unless perhaps you are equatingawkto Python as scripting languages instead of CLI usage (likegrep,sed,cut, etc) as my ebook focuses on.
+For example, if you have space separated columns of data,awk '{print $2}'will give you just the second column (no need to write a script when a simple one-liner will do).
 This of course also allows you to integrate with shell features (like globs).As a practical example, I use

-to filter and process particular entries from financial data (which is in csv format).
+awkto filter and process particular entries from financial data (which is in csv format).
 Just a case of easily arriving at a solution in a single line of code (which I then save it for future use).

 Why would it print the colon?